-- Generation of 21st CCLC program income is NOT allowed by ADE.
-This includes any program income, including charging fees for student participation. - ✓ Participant fees can result in exclusion.
+• Generation of 21st CCLC program income is NOT allowed by ADE.
+Program income is defined as income generated using 21st CCLC resources.

+- ✓ Charging fees for student participation.
+Participant fees can result in exclusion.
 Even if scholarships are offered, or the fees seem nominal to program staff or leaders, some students or their families may not even apply to participate if they see or become aware of a fee for the program.
-As there is no way to

-- prove that this type of exclusion is not happening, and it is the intent of the law to ensure that exclusion does not occur, ADE does NOT allow 21st CCLC participant fees. - ✓ Program income is defined as income generated using 21st CCLC resources which also includes program income from fundraising. - Other examples of 21st CCLC program income that IS NOT ALLOWABLE - ✓ Buying a car/computer/drone making kit and then selling it to share the profits among the 21st CCLC students - ✓ Buying ingredients for a 21st CCLC Baking class to make baked goods and then selling the items for the class to purchase other items - ✓ Buying products for a 21st CCLC Entrepreneurial class to create business to sell products and collect the funds to be used by the 21st CCLC program
+As there is no way to prove that this type of exclusion is not happening, and it is the intent of the law to ensure that exclusion does not occur, ADE does NOT allow 21st CCLC participant fees. - ✓ Buying a car/computer/drone making kit and then selling it to share the profits among the 21st CCLC students - ✓ Buying ingredients for a 21st CCLC Baking class to make baked goods and then selling the items for the class to purchase other items - ✓ Buying products for a 21st CCLC Entrepreneurial class to create business to sell products and collect the funds to be used by the 21st CCLC program